rozek/banglejs-2-activities/README.md

 &nbsp; • to be run in [the emulator](https://www.espruino.com/ide?emulator&codeurl=https://raw.githubusercontent.com/rozek/banglejs-2-activities/main/ClockFaces/hollowHands.js) or<br>
 &nbsp; • to be run on [a real device](https://www.espruino.com/ide?codeurl=https://raw.githubusercontent.com/rozek/banglejs-2-activities/main/ClockFaces/hollowHands.js)

+These hands also include a small "bolt" in the center.

 <br clear="left">

 ### Widget Handling ###